smart-classic/SMARTFramework-ios/README.md

 Note that this assumes that you have write permissions for `/usr/local`, if not you may need to issue this command as root with `sudo`.

 As of this writing I'm still waiting for appledoc 3.0 to be released.
-It will add support for the `///<` property documentation style used throughout the framework, version 2.0 will not document the properties I'm afraid.
+It will add support for the `///<` property documentation style used in core parts of the framework, version 2.0 will therefore not document some of the properties I'm afraid.

-Afterwards the documentation is available from within Xcode, just ALT+click any keyword like you would do with standard Cocoa keywords.
+After installing and running the documentation target the documentation is available from within Xcode, just `ALT`-click any keyword like you would do with standard Cocoa keywords.

 [appledoc]: http://gentlebytes.com/appledoc/
 [homebrew]: http://mxcl.github.com/homebrew/